Class Actions

 Dalzell Wollerman works with several trusted and highly regarded litigation funders locally and internationally.
 See our class action FAQs below for more information on litigation funding.

-Dalzell Wollerman is one of only a handful of law firms in New Zealand specialised in bringing class actions to court.
-If you’re wondering how to start a class action in New Zealand or have heard of one that you may be eligible to join, please get in touch to discuss.
+If you have questions about how to start a class action in New Zealand or have heard of one that you may be eligible to join, please get in contact with the team for a free, confidential and no obligation discussion.

 Common questions about class actions (FAQs)